Factbox: Chicago teachers dispute is over school reform, money

 To close a $665 million deficit for the budget year that began in July, the district drained financial reserves and levied property taxes at the highest level allowed by law.

-Like Illinois and cities and states across the country, Chicago schools face what the independent watchdog Civic Federation called a “looming pension crisis” over an underfunded pension system and a growing number of retiring teachers drawing benefits.
+Like the state of Illinois and cities and states across the country, Chicago schools face what the independent watchdog Civic Federation called a “looming pension crisis” over an underfunded pension system and a growing number of retiring teachers drawing benefits.

 “It is readily apparent that the district may no longer be able to afford its existing pension system,” the Civic Federation said.